-The power plug is located at the rear of the DES-5200.
+The power plug is located in front of the DES-5200.
 Plug the cable into the wall socket and plug the other end into the DES-5200.
-There is a power on/ off switch located at the rear of the DES-5200.
-Move the switch to the on position to power the DES-5200 on.
 The power LED will light and all ports will auto negotiate the proper speed and duplex mode.